missionpinball/mpf-monitor/README.md

 * Connects to a live running instance of MPF.
 * Automatically discovers all devices.
-* Device state is updated in real time in the device tree view.
+* Device state is updated in real time in the device window.
+* Events and their keyword argmuments are posted in the event window.
 * Add a photo of your playfield.
 * Drag and drop LEDs, lights, and switches from the device tree onto the playfield.
 LEDs (circle icons) show their color in real time.
 Lights (circle icons) show their brightness in realtime between black and white.
 Switches (square icons) show their state (green = active, black = inactive).